Skip to content

 Load Tester connects to AWS CloudWatch APIs using your AWS credentials to collect EC2 metrics during load tests.
 Metrics flow directly into your load test results, where the AI assistant can analyze them for bottleneck identification and root cause analysis.

-What gets collected: - CPU utilization: Instance CPU percentage - Memory utilization: RAM usage (requires CloudWatch agent on EC2 instances) - Disk I/O: Read/write operations and throughput - Network: Data in/out, packets sent/received - Custom metrics: Any CloudWatch metrics your instances publish
+What gets collected for EC2 instances: - CPU utilization: Instance CPU percentage - Memory utilization: RAM usage (requires CloudWatch agent on EC2 instances) - Disk I/O: Read/write operations and throughput - Network: Data in/out, packets sent/received - Custom metrics: Any CloudWatch metrics your instances publish

 Benefits over agent-based monitoring: - No software installation on servers - Works with any EC2 instance (Windows or Linux) - Uses CloudWatch data you're already collecting - Supports cross-account access (consultant/client scenarios) - Integrated with WPI AI assistant for automated analysis